rhdtownsend/gyre/doc/source/user-guide/non-ad-calculations.rst

 significantly better than the adiabatic method, and is included in GYRE for the sake of completeness.

-To perform non-adiabatic calculations with the adiabatic method, set the following parameters in the :nml_g:`osc` namelist group:
+To perform non-adiabatic calculations with the minmod method, set the following parameters in the :nml_g:`osc` namelist group:

 * :nml_n:`nonadiabatic`\ =\ :nml_v:`.TRUE.`